 Laminate cabinetry consists of a decorative surface applied to moisture resistance particleboard and is most commonly used as a benchtop or cabinet finish.
 Made of layers of paper, the decorative surface is resin forced with thermosetting resins.
 First made popular in during the 1950s, laminates have long been an economical and stylish solution for the home.
 With advances made in laminate manufacturing technology, the product is now more durable than ever and can be used almost anywhere around the home.

 How much does laminate cost?

 Standard ranges of laminate are the most cost effective options available in terms of custom cabinetry finishes.
 There are however, several different brands available, along with several different types or styles of laminate, each with its own range of costs.
-Laminex’s Natural Finish Laminate for example, is their most cost effective option, with the Impressions and Absolute Collections being priced slightly higher, followed by their high gloss Crystal Gloss collection and finally, the Innovations collection which is their custom made specialist range (which can often cost almost the same as a two pack finish!).
+Laminex’s Natural Finish Laminate for example, is their most cost effective option, with the Impressions and Absolute Collections being priced higher, followed by their high gloss Crystal Gloss collection and finally, the Innovations collection which is their custom made specialist range (which can often cost almost the same or even more than a two pack finish!).
 When it comes to custom designed cabinetry, each project has to be quoted individually to come up with an accurate price.

 What is Two Pack?

 The term Two Pack refers to a particular technique and paint solution applied to cabinetry.
 Rather than being painted onto the cabinet surface with a brush, two pack is applied in the same fashion as automotive paint.
 It is made of a two-part solution, comprising of paint and hardener (hence the name!) and is applied in a highly controlled environment to ensure that there is no interference with the paint (such as dust for example).

 Two pack allows the selection of any custom colour with several different surface finishes also available; options include a high gloss, semi gloss, satin, matte and a textured Crystal Coat finish.